OSGeo/gdal/gdal/doc/source/drivers/raster/kea.rst

 KEA is an image file format, named after the New Zealand bird, that provides a full implementation of the GDAL data model and is implemented within a HDF5 file.
-A software library, likea, is used to access the file format.
+A software library, libkea, is used to access the file format.
 The format has comparable performance with existing formats while producing smaller file sizes and is already within active use for a number of projects within Landcare Research, New Zealand, and the